 We all want to live happy, balanced lives.
 But, we’re all different.
 We’re different heights, different weights and different shapes.
 We have different genetics, ancestries and lifestyles.
 Our goals, too, are often unique to us.
 What might work for one person, might not for another.
 So, generic diets and fitness plans can only take you so far.

 Functional nutrition is all about understanding your body’s specific needs and tailoring your nutritional choices based on those needs.
 Depending on where your deficiencies are, you might increase your intake of particular vitamins or minerals.
 You might start incorporating a probiotic into your diet to rebalance the bacteria in your gut.
 Or, you might even increase your intake of carbohydrates.

 A functional approach to nutrition encourages you to become more mindful of your body – to know it better, listen to its signals and respond with what’s right for you.

-Due to the individualistic nature of functional nutrition, it’s difficult to give bespoke advice without knowing the state of a person’s physical health, but a tried and tested foundation for a functional and nutritious diet is one packed with whole foods, fruit and veg and fewer processed foods.
+Due to the individualistic nature of functional nutrition, it’s difficult to give bespoke advice without knowing the state of a person’s physical health.
+However, a tried and tested foundation for a functional and nutritious diet is one you fill with whole foods, fruit and veg and fewer processed foods.

 ‘Whole foods’ refers to food that’s undergone minimal processing.
 This means it retains a high amount of its nutritional composition.
 If you’d like to learn more about which foods might benefit you, book an appointment with a functional nutritionist or speak to your doctor.